Alcender Jackson

 Alcender O'Neal Jackson (born May 18, 1977) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys and Green Bay Packers.
 He played college football for the LSU Tigers.

-Early years
+Early life

 Jackson attended Moss Point High School, where he was a two-time Class 5A All-state selection at offensive tackle.
 As a senior, he helped his team achieve a 12-1 record, while receiving All-American honors from SuperPrep magazine and being named Mississippi player of the year by the Jackson Clarion-Ledger.

 He accepted a football scholarship from Louisiana State University.
 As a freshman, he appeared in 5 games as backup.
 As a sophomore, he started 11 games at left tackle.
 As a junior, he started 5 games at left guard and missed 4 games with a sprained knee.
 As a senior, he started all games at left guard.